CPSeg: Cluster-free Panoptic Segmentation of 3D LiDAR Point Clouds: PROPOSED METHOD

-where $\mathbb{I}$ is the binary conditional function, $\mathcal{C}$ is the ground truth semantic label during training and will be replaced by $argmax(\hat{\mathcal{G}}_{1})$ during test stage.
-We use $\mathcal{M}$ to obtain corresponding embedding of the foreground \textit{thing} from the instance decoder, denoted as $\hat{\mathcal{G}}_{2, th} \in \mathbb{R}^{N \times 2}$ where $N$ is the number of foreground points and 2 refers to the embedding in 2D space.
-The foreground embedding is then used by the cluster-free instance segmentation head to segment objects.

 \textbf{Basic architecture} We adopt CLSA module from \cite{li2021smacseg} to extract contextual features.
-CLSA block learns to recover local geometry in the neighbourhood which is beneficial for RV-based methods to learn contextual information.
+CLSA block learns to recover local geometry in the neighbourhood, which is beneficial for RV-based methods to learn contextual information.
 The output of the CLSA module is then fed to a shared encoder with five residual blocks, similarly to \cite{cortinhal2020salsanext}, where we obtain multi-scale feature maps, $J_{1}, J_{2}, J_{4}, J_{8}$ (subscript indicates the stride with respect to the full resolution downsampled by \textit{AvgPool} layer at the end of each encoder block).
-We provide the detailed architecture, such as, number of in/out channels, number of layers, and dimension of feature maps at each stage of the encoder and decoder blocks in the Supplementary Material.

-\textbf{Task-aware Attention Module (TAM)} Given feature maps in multiple resolutions, we upsample them to the full resolution in a hierarchical manner, as shown in Figure \ref{fig:TAM}.
-Then a convolution layer with a residual skip connection is used to refine the boundary for each feature map.
-Next, we obtain channel-wise attention weights, $\pi_{sem}$ and $\pi_{ins}$ with two MLPs targetting the semantic and instance segmentation tasks, respectively, using the following equation.

-where $J_{m\rightarrow1}$ is the upsampled and refined feature map from stride $m$ to the full resolution, $\mathbin\Vert$ is the concatenation operation, and $\sigma$ denotes the sigmoid operation.
-Lastly, each feature channel of the refined feature maps is multiplied with $\pi_{sem}$ and $\pi_{ins}$ to get $J_{sem}$ and $J_{ins}$, which are then sent to the two decoders to be fused with a residual block and obtain semantic segmentation and instance embedding.
+Detailed architecture of encoder and decoder blocks are shown on top left of Figure \ref{fig:cpseg}.
+Note that each convolution layer is followed by a BatchNorm and a LeakyReLU layer, and that the pooling layer and transposed convolution layer are removed in the last encoder and decoder blocks, respectively.